MrDWilson/RedditUserMonitor/README.md

      days_in_past: 1
     ```

-   * SomeSubreddit: The name of the subreddit to monitor
+   * SomeSubreddit: The name of the subreddit to monitor.
-   * users: A list of Reddit user names to monitor for
+   * users: A list of Reddit user names to monitor for.
-   * flairs: A list of subreddit user flairs to monitor for
+   * flairs: A list of subreddit user flairs to monitor for.
-   * desired_flair: The flair to set on the post when a user/flair is matched
+   * desired_flair: The flair to set on the post when a user/flair is matched.
    * reddit_user: The name of the profile set up in the praw.ini to use
-   to monitor and make changes to this subreddit
+   to monitor and make changes to this subreddit.
-   * days_in_past: Timeline to check posts in the past when service is run [Optional]
+   * days_in_past: Timeline to check posts in the past when service is run.
+[Optional]

    You can define users, flairs, or both, but you will need at least
    one of these for the service to function.

-## Help
+Help
+-

 For any bugs/feature improvements, please use the issue system on this repository.